 When I was going through the process of becoming a National Board Certified teacher I needed to plan, record and analyze specific lessons.
 The lesson had to include not only the content area material I was focusing on but also a social skill to target.

-I had to show evidence of that skill in the video.
-I started by recording several of my lessons.
+I had to show evidence of that skill in the video, so I started by recording several of my lessons.
 I positioned the camera so that it captured all the children from the front.
 If you have never done this I highly recommend it.
 You will be amazed at what you learn about your students and your teaching when you view it from the outside.

 For me, I noticed that although my students were meeting behavioral expectations and following the routines, many were not actively listening.
 I made that my social skill target goal and based on the success I saw with that cohort, it became a skill I set aside time to teach every year after.